2012 Big Ten women's basketball tournament

-The 2012 Big Ten women's basketball tournament was held March 1 through March 4 at the Bankers Life Fieldhouse in Indianapolis, Indiana.
-The tournament marked the debut of the University of Nebraska in this event.
+The 2012 Big Ten women's basketball tournament was held from March 1 to March 4 at the Bankers Life Fieldhouse in Indianapolis, Indiana.
+The tournament marked the debut of the University of Nebraska.
 The Big Ten Network carried all games except the championship game which was aired on ESPN2.
 Purdue won the tournament and received an automatic bid to the 2012 NCAA tournament.

 Seeds

 All 12 Big Ten schools participated in the tournament.
 Teams were seeded by 2011–12 Big Ten Conference women's basketball season record.
 A new tie-breaking procedure was announced for the 2012 tournament for teams with identical conference records.
-The top 4 teams will receive a first round bye.
+The top 4 teams would receive a first round bye.

 The seeding for the tournament was determined as the conference season concluded: